Accessibility Statement for RestoreWeb

 Colour contrast

-The colour contrast of text against a coloured background does not meet the ratio of 4.5:1 across the platform.
-This fails WCAG 1.4.3 Contrast Minimum Level AA.
-We plan to make sure the colour contrast meets a 4.5:1 ratio by 30/06/2025.
-We will make sure that any new content or features meet the accessible contrast ratio.
+The colour contrast of text against a coloured background does not meet the ratio of 4.5.1 across the platform.
+This fails WCAG 2.2 success criterion 1.4.3 (Contrast minimum).

 Keyboard accessible

 There are some interactive elements on the platform that are not accessible for keyboard users.
-This fails WCAG 2.1.1 Keyboard Level A. We plan to fix these elements and make them accessible for keyboard navigation by 30/06/2025.
-We will make sure that any new interactive elements added are accessible for keyboard users.
+This fails WCAG 2.2 success criterion 2.1.1 (Keyboard Level A).

 Missing keyboard focus